githedgehog/docs/docs/concepts/overview.md

 * VPC API
     * __VPC__: Virtual Private Cloud, similar to the public cloud VPC it provides an isolated private network for the resources with support for multiple subnets each with user-provided VLANs and on-demand DHCP
-    * __VPCAttachment__: represents a specific VPC subnet assignemnt to the Connection object which means exact server port to a VPC binding
+    * __VPCAttachment__: represents a specific VPC subnet assignment to the Connection object which means exact server port to a VPC binding
     * __VPCPeering__: enables VPC to VPC connectivity (could be Local where VPCs are used or Remote peering on the border/mixed leafs)
 * External API
     * __External__: definition of the "external system" to peer with (could be one or multiple devices such as edge/provider routers)